KoettingNina/SimuBridge--SOPA-Extension/README.md

 Notably, the discovery and simulator views interact with the external process discovery and simulation tools, respectively.

 #### LCA Integration Panel
 Configure LCA with host and port for a flexible data fetching.
-For now, only availability is the normalization method of EF3.0 to calculate impacts.
+Note that the availability of LCA data and impact calculation methods is determined by the database loaded into openLCA.

 #### Configure Cost Drivers nn Process Model
 Assign abstract cost drivers to activities within your process model in model based parameters panel.